RustuKeten/PDF-Scraper-App/README.md

 ## License

-This project is for educational purposes as part of the 100 Days Deep Dive Coding challenge.
+This project is for educational and professional development purposes.